PhoenixBureau/MagnusMotive/README.md

   GitHub seems to have that name hard-coded (I would have preferred "htdocs" but it's not important.)
 The important thing to know is that it's not the documentation for the repo.
+- The `docs/images` dir contains images generated from the geometry files.

 All datafiles, text, and imagery are released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)